 The prophetic gift is one of the most profound gifts of God to the human family.
 A prophet is a person chosen by God to communicate authentically and authoritatively the divine will and purpose through the processes of supernatural revelation and divine inspiration.
 While there are many facets to the task of the prophet, one of the outstanding aspects is the predictive element.
-Thus prophets are both the proclaimers of events that are to take place in the near future, the more distant future, or even the very distant future.
-Predictive prophecy and historical fulfilment are essential parts of God's Biblical revelation.
+Thus prophets are both the proclaimers of divine messages and the predictors of events that are to take place in the near future, the more distant future, or even the very distant future.
+Predictive prophecy and historical fulfillment are essential parts of God's Biblical revelation.
 In this way God could address through His inspired instrument the prophet's own situation, as well as the near or distant future.

 The fact of predictive prophecy demonstrates beyond the shadow of a doubt that the Lord is all-powerful and in ultimate control of history.
-The Creator of the world (Genesis 1:1-3; John 1:1-3, 14; Hebrews 1:1-3) also is the Lord over history (Daniel 2:1-45; 7:1-27; 12:1-3).
-The prophet Isaiah emphasised this in the following way: "For I am God, there is no other; I am God, and there is no one like Me, declaring the end from the beginning and from ancient times things which have not been done, saying, 'My purpose will be established, and I will accomplish all My good pleasure. . . .
-Truly I have spoken; truly I will bring it to pass.
-I have planned it, surely I will do it."
-Isaiah 46:9-11, N.A.S.B.
+The Creator of the world (Gen. 1:1-3; John 1:1-3, 14; Heb.
+1:1-3) also is the Lord over history (Dan.
+2:1-45; 7:1-27; 12:1-3).
+The prophet Isaiah emphasized this in the following way: "For I am God, there is no other; I am God, and there is no one like Me, declaring the end from the beginning and from ancient times things which have not been done, saying, 'My purpose will be established, and I will accomplish all